ModelarData/Utilities/README.md

   to read Apache Parquet files with equivalent schemas, create a model table with a matching schema if it does not exists, and load their data into the created table.

-- Arrow Flight testing script written in [Python 3](https://www.python.org/) to test the different endpoints of the ModelarDB Arrow Flight API.
+- Apache Arrow Flight testing script written in [Python 3](https://www.python.org/) to test the different endpoints of the ModelarDB Apache Arrow Flight API.

 ## License
 Unless otherwise stated, the utilities in this repository are licensed